radionets-project/radionets/README.md

 ```
 $ conda env create -f environment.yaml
 ```
-Depending on your cuda version you have to specify the cudatoolkit version used by pytorch.
-If you working on machines with cuda versions < 10.2, please change the version number in the environment.yml file.
+Depending on your `cuda` version you have to specify the `cudatoolkit` version used by `pytorch`.
+If you working on machines with `cuda` versions < 10.2, please change the version number in the environment.yml file.

 ## Usage